Redocly/redocly-cli/docs/commands/stats.md

 ### Entrypoint

-The `stats` command behaves differently depending on how you pass entrypoint to it and whether the [configuration file](#custom-configuration-file) exists.
-There are the following options:
+The `stats` command behaves differently depending on how you pass the entrypoint to it and whether the [configuration file](#custom-configuration-file) exists.

 #### Pass entrypoint directly